 In July 2013, a WHO statement entitled “Information concerning the use and marketing of follow-up formula” (“2013 WHO Statement”) was published to specifically address the issue of marketing of follow-up formula.
 9 The 2013 WHO Statement remarked that “a number of studies strongly suggest a direct correlation between marketing strategies for follow-up formula and perception and subsequent use of these products as breastmilk substitutes.”
 The 2013 WHO Statement maintained that “follow-up formula is unnecessary and unsuitable when used as a breastmilk replacement from six months of age onwards”.
 It concluded that “if follow-up formula is marketed or otherwise represented to be suitable, with or without modification, for use as a partial or total replacement for breastmilk, it is covered by the Code.
 In addition, where follow-up formula is otherwise represented in a manner which results in such product being perceived or used as a partial or total replacement for breastmilk, such product also falls within the scope of the Code.”

 In May 2016, WHO issued the “Guidance on ending the inappropriate promotion of foods for infants and young children” (“2016 WHO Guidance”).10 The 2016 WHO Guidance recommended that “products that function as breast-milk substitutes should not be promoted.
-A breast-milk substitute should be understood to include any milk, in either liquid or powdered form, that are specifically marketed for feeding infant and young children up to age of 3 years (including follow-up formula and growing-up milks).
+A breast-milk substitute should be understood to include any milk, in either liquid or powdered form, that are specifically marketed for feeding infants and young children up to age of 3 years (including follow-up formula and growing-up milks).
 It should be clear that the implementation of the International Code and subsequent relevant WHA resolutions covers all these products”.
 On 28 May 2016, the sixty-ninth WHA urged all member states to implement the International Code and WHO recommendations on marketing of foods to children.

 The Government of the Hong Kong Special Administrative Region (“the Government”) has all along endeavoured to protect, promote and support optimal feeding of infants and young children.
-In February 2010, the Steering Committee on Prevention & Control of Non-Communicable Diseases (“Steering Committee”), chaired by the Secretary for Food and Health, endorsed the proposal of the Working Group on Diet and Physical Activities (“the Working Group”) to develop and implement a code of marketing of breastmilk substitutes.
+In February 2010, the Steering Committee on Prevention & Control of Non-Communicable Diseases (“Steering Committee”), chaired by the former Secretary for Food and Health, endorsed the proposal of the Working Group on Diet and Physical Activities (“the Working Group”) to develop and implement a code of marketing of breastmilk substitutes.
 The Working Group was set up under the Steering Committee to promote healthy diet and physical activity in Hong Kong.
 The proposal to develop a code of marketing of breastmilk substitutes is part of the action plan recommended by the Working Group and was made in response to the aggressive marketing of formula milk in Hong Kong, which is considered one of the contributing factors to the low breastfeeding rates in the local community.

 In June 2010, the Department of Health set up the Taskforce on Hong Kong Code of Marketing of Breastmilk Substitutes (“the Taskforce”) to develop a code of marketing of breastmilk substitutes for Hong Kong.
 Membership of the Taskforce comprises representatives from community organisations, professional bodies, academia, and Government bureau and departments.